 Finding agents and distributors

 Your sales pitch to a sales agent or distributor needs to be based on what you can offer them.
-You need to convince them that it will be worth their while representing or stocking your product (or service).
+You need to convince them that it will be worthwhile representing or stocking your product (or service).
 Key issues include:

 - how profitable sales will be for them

 - what quality of service you will provide to them - for example, reliably supplying the volume and quality of product they need

 The benefits your product offers to the end customer are only of indirect importance - in terms of making your product easier for the sales agent or distributor to sell.

 Using your sales agents and distributors

 Actively managing your agents and distributors is a vital part of getting the best results from them.
-Regular communication is essential, keeping them up to date with product information and selling the benefits to them of any new initiatives you want them to be involved with.
+Regular communication is essential.
+Keep them up to date with product information and sell the benefits to them of any new initiatives you want them to be involved with.

 Relationship building typically includes regular visits - for example, inviting wholesalers to visit your factory, or meeting with sales agents to discuss sales plans and any concerns they have.
-Other kinds of support can include product training for sales agents and resellers, joint promotions with distributors and so on.
+Other kinds of support can include product training, joint promotions with distributors and so on.

 Practical logistics can have a major impact on your relationship and sales success.
 Sales agents and distributors soon become disenchanted with suppliers who let them and their customers down.
 They are entitled to expect the kind of customer service you would give to any major customer.